 Your cart is empty

-Features spanners for fixed/piston mounts and piston module plus the front cap.
+Features open and closed spanners for fixed/piston mounts and piston module plus the front cap.

 Since we believe in continuous improvement and taking things to the next level, we have developed a socket set that incorporates all of the features of our full-size wrenches but with important differences.
 A lot of time and thought went into these:

 1. The sockets are smaller than the discontinued full-size wrenches and use a ½” square drive handle, which is available at hardware stores, plus we have our own compact and lightweight handle.

 2. Sockets can also be used without a handle, but the option is there for applying serious torque.

 3. Sockets are MADE IN THE USA on a Stratasys F120 3D printer out of solid injection mold grade ABS-M30 polymer, which is considerably stronger than typical 3D printed ABS.

 4. These polymer tools won’t damage mounts or front caps.

 5. Stainless steel dowel pins are used on sockets that require them for certain spanner features.